Demographics of Saint Helena, Ascension and Tristan da Cunha: Religion

-Education

-Where being literate is defined as being of age 20 or over and able to read and write, 97% percent of the total population is literate, according to estimates from 1987.
-97% of males and 98% of females of St. Helena are literate under this definition by the same estimates.

-Health

-By 2010 estimates, life expectancy at birth for the total population is 78.6 years (for males it is 75.68; for females it is 81.67).
-The infant mortality rate is 16.98 deaths per 1,000 live births.

 Ascension Island and Tristan da Cunha

-Ascension Island has a population of around eight hundred inhabitants with the majority being Saint Helenians and located in Georgetown on the West Coast of the island with another small settlement, Two Boats located in Ascension’s interior.
+Ascension Island has a population of around eight hundred inhabitants, with the majority being Saint Helenians, located in Georgetown on the west coast of the island, with another small settlement, Two Boats, located in Ascension's interior.

-Tristan da Cunha has a population of about three hundred inhabitants, mainly located in the Edinburgh of the Seven Seas settlement on Tristan’s North Coast.
+Tristan da Cunha has a population of about three hundred inhabitants, mainly located in the Edinburgh of the Seven Seas settlement on Tristan's North Coast.